cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/introduction-to-mentoring-an-undergraduate-student.md

 ---
 ## Training Description

 The success of the MICRO internships relies heavily on the success of the mentor-mentee interactions in the program.
 MICRO program mentors consist of graduate students, post-docs, research scientists, and faculty who guide the program participants in their research.
-The experience of these research mentors varies greatly, especially when it comes to mentoring in a virtual environment; therefore, we provide our mentors with a set of resources aimed to support them in four main competencies in research mentoring: (1) Defining a research project and aligning expectations, (2) Planning and managing remote research tasks, (3) Effective and inclusive communication in a remote setup, and (4) Fostering independence.
+The experience of these research mentors varies greatly, especially when it comes to mentoring in a virtual environment.
+Therefore, we provide our mentors with a set of resources aimed to support them in four main competencies in research mentoring: (1) Defining a research project and aligning expectations, (2) Planning and managing remote research tasks, (3) Effective and inclusive communication in a remote setup, and (4) Fostering independence.
 The interactive and methodical approach presented in this training is designed to help mentors develop skills for engaging in a productive, culturally-responsive relationship with their mentees.
 Each section includes worksheets and additional material to guide the mentors in putting into practice the competencies learned.

 ## Desired Learning Outcomes